colelloa/adphi/README.md

 delete photos you don't want

 FEATURED BROTHER:
-*NOTE picture featured-brother must be a .png
+*NOTE featured-brother picture must be a .png
 To update featured brother:
 go to adphi/featured-brother folder
-update featured-brother.txt to new document, also called featured-brother.txt
+update featured-brother.txt to new file, also called featured-brother.txt in the same place as the old one
-replace the current picture with the name of the current brother, using the '-' convention as mentioned above.
+replace the current picture a png titled with the name of the featured brother, using the '-' convention as mentioned above.

 TODO:
 slider images must be .jpg, and featured brother image must be .png - will fix this bug soon to make both read any images.